Parent

 • The Hub is our online platform that allows students to contact their PhD tutor outside of classroom.
 It’s a space for them to ask questions, find further resources and submit homework and assignments.

-• Students are given login details by their school teacher and can find further guidance on using The Hub on our YouTube channel.
+• Students are given login details by their teacher in the first tutorial and can find further guidance on using The Hub on our YouTube channel.

-• Sign up to our Newsletter, to learn more about the work of The Brilliant Club and opportunities in Higher Education
+• Sign up to our Newsletter to learn more about our work and opportunities in Higher Education.